-There is a link between diabetes and gum disease, and it goes both ways.
+There is a STRONG link between diabetes and gum disease, and it goes both ways.

-That is to say, your diabetes makes you more prone to getting gum disease, AND on the other hand, if you already have gum disease, this makes your diabetes more difficult to control.
+That is to say, your diabetes will make you more prone to getting gum disease, AND on the other hand, if you already have some gum disease, this makes your diabetes more difficult to control.

 Why does diabetes tend to make you more prone to gum disease?

 When you have diabetes, there are 2 effects generally on your body.

 First, the structure of your blood vessels becomes altered - they become narrower.
 In turn, these narrower blood vessels affect how blood can flow through the vessels, (more slowly) which then results in a less effective immune system and so more chance of infection.

 Imagine your blood vessels as a pipe carrying water to a swimming pool.
 That water contains dilute chlorine to prevent bacteria building up in the pool.
 If the inside of the pipe gets narrower for some reason, then less water can flow through it.
 Less water means less chlorine, and so more bacteria in the swimming pool.